-Get Real-World Experience as You Train to be a Chef
+Get Real-World Experience as You Train in Culinary Arts

 With fully equipped state-of-the-art kitchens, knowledgeable professors and a direct line to connections within the industry, Westmoreland can train you to be a successful culinary chef.